ioana0901/Hotel-Booking-Demand/README-EN.md

 ![image](https://user-images.githubusercontent.com/63421754/124273528-cbe76580-db48-11eb-85cc-1dc1e5c0bc8f.png)<br>

 With the help of the randomForest function, 500 trees were created, 4 variables at each node. <br>
-The out-of-bag error has a value of 18.14%, resulting an accuracy of 82% on the remaining sets. <br>
+The out-of-bag error has a value of 18.14%, resulting in an accuracy of 82% on the remaining sets. <br>
 Furthermore, to find the best model, I used the tuneRF command taking as parameters the feature set, also used in the Naive Bayes model, making 500 trees, which will start with 5 variables and will increase with a stepFactor = 1.5, stopping when performance falls below 1%.<br>
 ![image](https://user-images.githubusercontent.com/63421754/124273769-1bc62c80-db49-11eb-9503-ef5ac2306f36.png)<br>